-The application proposes the installation of metal handrails with lamb's tongue ends along the porch steps of the front and south porches.
+The application proposes the installation of black, metal handrails with lamb's tongue ends along the porch steps of the front and south porches.
 One handrail is proposed for the front porch while retaining existing wood rails, two handrails are proposed for the south porch.
+The handrails are required by building code.
+Staff finds the proposed accessibility ramp is consistent with Guideline 4.13(7).
+The proposed handrails are simple and subordinate in design and compatible with the historic attributes of the property.